jaovitubr/moduleRaid/README.md

 ## Documentation

+- `window.moduleRaid`: It is a global key-value object that stores all modules and prototypes to manipulate the modules

 - `moduleRaid.some(predicate)`: Checks if a module exists using a predicate function.
 - `moduleRaid.find(predicate)`: Finds a specific module using a predicate function.
 - `moduleRaid.filter(predicate)`: Filters modules using a predicate function.